prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-max.md

 ```

-In order to make a `multiformat bid request`, set the respective values into the `adFormats` property.
+In order to make a `multiformat bid request`, set the respective values into the `adUnitFormats` parameter.

 ```
 adUnit = MediationInterstitialAdUnit(